Articles Of War, Supplemental

 It is tempting to hold a portion of the main battle fleet here in reserve, to act as an escort.
 Against some opponents — particularly the Bird Men — this may be essential; Priority Intercept can kill any single Gemini, but when the second vessel faced is a Virgo, that’s often a hollow victory.
 And yet, the main principle of winning battles is concentration.
 As such, most of the time it’s wise to keep the Virgoes assembled in a single massive stack.

 As a result, it is often wise to commit dedicated vessels to escort duty, particularly those hulls best kept clear from the main battle force.
 The Patriot is ideal for this purpose; it’s lightweight, disposable, and almost entirely useless against top-level carriers and battleships.
 One will kill most cloaking raiders; a pair will succeed against anything smaller than a Dark Wing.
-Combine two up with a Tranquility and you can do major damage — but, again, not against line-of-battle ships.
+Combine two up with a Tranquility or a pair of Cygnuses (Cygnii?) and you can do major damage — not against a heavy carrier, but you can actually kill most shield-scratched battleships with such a stack.
 (For the Puckish, a three-beam Scorpius might serve as well.)

 It’s worthy of note that Geminis stocked with spare fighters can sweep mines, and that Cobols placed here for fuel generation can defend themselves with torpedoes and minefields.
 The occasional Cygnus, Tranquility, and Iron Lady enroute to the main battle group can provide worthwhile support to the escort mission on their way forward.
 Finally, the otherwise embarrassingly useless Scorpius can provide worthwhile service in this area, acting as an armored fighter courier to resupply the battle fleet; its heavy hull can keep it alive in places where lighter ships can’t go, including ion storms and the detritus of partially swept enemy minefields.